 At the same time, I kept things fresh by extending my range to the other Adobe Experience Cloud Products, namely Target and Audience Manager.
 That lead to me being part of our Digital Conversion Taskforce and a company-wide initiative establishing omnichannel re-marketing.
 Outside of my day job, I started building things with the Elastic stack (Elastic Search, Kibana, Logstash), Grafana and the Hadoop ecosystem, including NiFi, for use cases like real time dashboarding, forecasting, and anomaly detection.
 I used that to build some nice real time dashboards for Adobe Analytics data, forecast our sales and traffic data with Python, and other fun stuff.
 At some point, we included IT monitoring data, collected by Dynatrace, to give a 360° view on our technical and UX performance.
 Besides the Dashboards running on some large-screen TVs, we used LaMetric Displays to give an easy access to our realtime data.
 It was a wild time and some of the best fun I’ve ever had.

 All that work brought some attention to our department.
-With the next corporate reorg, our team grew three times (!) in size, allowing me to refine my role to the Digital Analytics Architect, emphasizing the ground I conquered so far.
+With the next corporate reorg, our team grew three times (!) in size, allowing me to refine my role to the Digital Analytics Architect, emphasizing the ground I conquered so far and focusing on the inter-workings between our systems.
 While I included more and more Big Data systems in my toolbox, I also worked on the knowledge and skill set behind them.
 This lead to me being certified as a “Data Scientist advanced level specialized in Machine Learning” by the Fraunhofer Big Data Alliance.